pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/IDEATION_FINAL.md

 ## Reroll mechanics:
-In rgb-chess, you get 2 free rerolls every turn.
+In rgb-chess, you get 1 free reroll every turn.

-In order to reroll more, the player must buy cards that invoke a reroll, or give rerolls:
+In order to reroll more, the player must buy cards that invoke a reroll.
+See `THING_IDEAS` for some concrete ideas on this.

-IDEAS:
-- `joker` card rerolls all non-[color] cards.
-- `face_down_card` gives 2 free rerolls

 ## Core mechanics to interact with: